RickofManc/the-coffee-collective/README.md

 <br />

-The Coffee Collective is a small family run cart serving fresh coffee to city workers in Manchester.
+The Coffee Collective is a small family run coffee shop serving fresh coffee to city workers in Manchester.
 The family migrated from Italy in the 1970's and established a business that would allow them to use their knowledge and skills to help their new home.
 A cart was created and peddled to the city each morning to sell coffee to Mancunians.
 In the days before takeaway cups, customers stood and socialised whilst sipping their morning espressos and so became known to passers-by and onlookers as "the coffee collective".

 ***
 <br />